California governor signs laws aimed at homeless crisis

 California's budget this year includes about $7.4 billion to pay for 30 housing and homelessness programs, according to an analysis by the nonpartisan Legislative Analyst's Office.
 The budget commits about $12 billion for homelessness programs over the next two years.

-Nearly all of that funding will go to local governments.
-But a law Newsom signed Wednesday will, for the first time, give the...
+Nearly all of that money will go to local governments.
+But a law Newsom signed on Wednesday will, for the first...